okfn/opendataeditor/portal/content/docs/contributing/architecture.md

 ## Weaknesses Analysis

-Here are the list of some potintial weaknesses of the Open Data Editor architecture:
+Here are the list of some potential weaknesses of the Open Data Editor architecture:

 ### Python Dependency